 - 10.11.
-Pressure retaining systems and components should be subject to: - (a) A system leakage and hydrostatic pressure test as part of the pre-service inspection. - (b) A system leakage test before resuming operation after a reactor outage in the course of which the leak tightness of the reactor coolant pressure boundary may have been affected. - (c) Where appropriate a system hydrostatic pressure test at or near the end of each major inspection interval, may be applied.
+Pressure retaining systems and components should be subject to: - (a) A system leakage and hydrostatic pressure test as part of the pre-service inspection. - (b) A system leakage test before resuming operation after a reactor outage in the course of which the leak tightness of the reactor coolant pressure boundary may have been affected.

-each major inspection interval, may be applied.
+(c) Where appropriate a system hydrostatic pressure test at or near the end of each major inspection interval, may be applied.